hapijs/hapi/API.md

     - `credentials` - an optional credentials object containing authentication information.
 The `credentials` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
 Defaults to no credentials.
+    - `artifacts` - an optional artifacts object containing authentication artifact information.
+The `artifacts` are used to bypass the default authentication strategies, and are validated directly as if they were received via an authentication scheme.
+Defaults to no artifacts.
     - `simulate` - an object with options used to simulate client request stream conditions for
       testing:
         - `error` - if `true`, emits an `'error'` event after payload transmission (if any).